 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Read the Benefix (coagulation factor ix recombinant) Side Effects Center for a complete guide to possible side effects
+Read the BeneFIX (coagulation factor ix recombinant for injection) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before using factor IX, tell your doctor or pharmacist if you are allergic to factor IX products; or to hamster protein; or if you have any other allergies.
 This product may contain inactive ingredients (such as latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.